notacoderr/Mavoric/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please note if an idea has already been suggested your issue will be closed.
 title: "[REQUEST] <request name>"
 labels: Feature Request, enhancement
 assignees: Olybear9